William J. Garvelink

-William John Garvelink (born May 22, 1949) is an American diplomat and former United States Ambassador to the Democratic Republic of the Congo by George W. Bush on May 30, 2007 and sworn in on October 22, 2007.
+William John Garvelink (born May 22, 1949) is an American diplomat and former United States Ambassador to the Democratic Republic of the Congo appointed by George W. Bush on May 30, 2007, and sworn in on October 22, 2007.

 Biography

 Early life and education

-Garvelink was born in Holland, Michigan and graduated from Calvin College (B.A.) in 1971 and the University of Minnesota (M.A.); along with post-graduate studies at the University of North Carolina in Latin American history, but ran out of money before earning his Ph.D.
+Garvelink was born in Holland, Michigan, and graduated from Calvin College (B.A.) in 1971 and the University of Minnesota (M.A.).
+He began post-graduate studies at the University of North Carolina in Latin American history, but ran out of money before earning his Ph.D..
 Garvelink joined the United States Agency for International Development (USAID) in 1979.

 Career

 Before he joined AID, Garvelink was a professional staff member of the Subcommittee on International Organizations and the Committee on Foreign Affairs of the U.S. House of Representatives.
-Garvelink's responsibilities included oversight of USAID’s worldwide humanitarian assistance and democracy programs.
+His responsibilities included oversight of USAID’s worldwide humanitarian assistance and democracy programs.
 Offices within the Bureau for Democracy, Conflict and Humanitarian Assistance include the Office of Foreign Disaster Assistance, Office of Transition Initiatives, Office of Food for Peace, Office of Democracy and Governance, Office of Conflict Management and Mitigation and the Office of Private and Voluntary Cooperation.
-He is a Minister Counselor of the Senior Foreign Service.
+He is a minister counselor of the Senior Foreign Service.

-Prior to his appointment as ambassador, Garvelink served since 1999 as the USAID Mission Director in Eritrea.
+Before his appointment as ambassador, Garvelinkwas from 1999 the USAID mission director in Eritrea.
 He administered a development and relief program worth more than $55 million US dollars.

-Garvelink has received six Performance Awards, two Meritorious Honor Awards, a Superior Honor Award, and a Senior Foreign Service Presidential Meritorious Service Award over his service with the U.S. Department of State.
+Garvelink received six Performance Awards, two Meritorious Honor Awards, a Superior Honor Award and a Senior Foreign Service Presidential Meritorious Service Award during his time with the U.S. Department of State.

-In 1988 until 1999 Garvelink served in Office of Foreign Disaster Assistance (OFDA), first as the Assistant Director for Response and then as the Deputy Director.
+From 1988 until 1999, Garvelink worked in the Office of Foreign Disaster Assistance (OFDA), first as the assistant director for response and then as the deputy director.
 While in OFDA, he directed relief operations in Africa, Asia, Latin America, the Near East, Europe and in the former Soviet Union.
-Garvelink led many Disaster Assistance Response Teams, or DARTs, to parts of Albania, Armenia, Democratic Republic of the Congo, Haiti, Iraq, Kenya, Rwanda, Somalia and Iran.
+He led many Disaster Assistance Response Teams, or DARTs, to parts of Albania, Armenia, Democratic Republic of the Congo, Haiti, Iraq, Kenya, Rwanda, Somalia and Iran.
 He chaired the USAID Task Force for the 2004 Indian Ocean Tsunami, the Task Force for the Pakistani Earthquake and the Lebanese Task Force.

-Prior to his work in the OFDA, Garvelink served for two years in the Department of State’s Bureau for Population, Refugees and Migration with responsibilities for much of southern Africa.
-He was appointed for four years in Bolivia for USAID and served for three years as a staff member of the House Foreign Affairs Committee.
+Before the OFDA, Garvelink spent two years in the Department of State's Bureau for Population, Refugees and Migration with responsibilities for much of southern Africa.
+He was appointed for four years in Bolivia for USAID and spent three years as a staff member of the House Foreign Affairs Committee.